-Our goal is to understanding the fundamentals of optical finishing processes and their effects on observables such as material removal, surface figure, surface quality, and optic damage resistance.
+Our goal is to understand the fundamentals of optical finishing processes and their effects on observables, such as material removal, surface figure, surface quality, and optic damage resistance.
 We also work to develop novel finishing processes for precision optics to meet the needs of the National Ignition Facility (NIF) and other laser systems.

-CISR-1 (Convergent, Initial Surface Independent, Single Iteration, Rogue-particle free) is a novel polishing system and method for finishing flat and spherical glass optics in which a workpiece, independent of its initial shape (i.e., surface figure), will converge to a final surface figure with excellent surface quality under a fixed, unchanging set of polishing parameters in a single polishing iteration.
-CISR-1 allows high quality optical components to be made more rapidly and repeatedly, with less metrology and labor, resulting in lower unit costs.
-Fabrication of flats and spheres of various shapes, sizes and aspect ratios on various glass materials has been demonstrated.
-This technology was recognized with an R&D100 award .
+CISR (Convergent, Initial Surface Independent, Single Iteration, Rogue-particle free) is a novel polishing system and method for finishing flat and spherical glass optics in which a workpiece, independent of its initial shape (i.e., surface figure), will converge to a final surface figure with excellent surface quality under a fixed, unchanging set of polishing parameters in a single polishing iteration.

 J. A. Menapace, "Developing Magnetorheological Finishing (MRF) Technology for the Manufacture of Large-Aperture Optics in Megajoule Class Laser Systems," SPIE 7842 (2010).

 J. A. Menapace, P. J. Davis, R. A. Steele, M. R. Hachkowski, A. Nelson, and K. Xin, "MRF Applications: On the Road to Making Large-Aperture Ultraviolet Laser Resistant Continuous Phase Plates for High-Power Lasers," SPIE 6403 (2007).